Services

 Who is eligible for the Participant Funding Program - Bruce Power Mid-Term Update program?

-To be eligible for the Participant Funding Program - Bruce Power Mid-Term Update program, you must: Indigenous Nations and communities Members of the public and stakeholders Provides value-added information
+To be eligible for the Participant Funding Program - Bruce Power Mid-Term Update program, you must: Individuals or organizational representatives who can demonstrate a direct, local interest in the project area.

 What expenses are eligible under Participant Funding Program - Bruce Power Mid-Term Update?